thecodingdoc/easymifs/README.md

+Check out the manual for more information on how to run the program.

-See Ghersi and Sanchez, Bioinformatics 2009 for more information on the program.
+Please cite Ghersi and Sanchez, Bioinformatics 2009 if you use the program.